mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 # Use Cases - IPsec for Motes

-IPsec secures IP communicatiosn between Identities:
+IPsec secures IP communications between Identities:
 * SPI ( not IP addresses) identifies the communication
 * SPI is at the IP layer

-The other end point needs acces the SPI (IP layer):
+The other end point needs access the SPI (IP layer):
 * Does not fit communications between mote and Cloud

 Note: IPv6 provides lots of IP addresses